kest3869/SimCSP/README.md

     - if pre-training on msg then should use spliceator test set for NMI evaluation
 - spliceator num_samples 44,152
 - until SpliceBERT-human MLM is implemented correctly, might be learning from hrg during CL

+## KNOWN IMPROVEMENTS:
+- bigger model
+- more diverse training data
+- use middle transformer layers
+- use mean pooling accross some linear combination of hidden layers

 ## IDEAS:
 - experiment with training the classification head with frozen transformer layers first